osmandapp/docs/content/osmand/widgets/nav-widgets.md

 There are two distances information near POI/Favorite icon.
 Top info is the distance to the nearest point on your route, down info is the distance from the nearest route point to POI/Favorite.

-Android:
+**Android**:

 ![Street name POIs widget_android](/assets/images/widgets/street_name_poi_widget_android.png)

-iOS: in addition to the distance from the nearest route point, the side of the route where POI/Favorite is located is also shown.
+**iOS**: in addition to the distance from the nearest route point, the side of the route where POI/Favorite is located is also shown.

 ![Street name POIs widget_ios](/assets/images/widgets/street_name_poi_widget_ios.png)